Keeping good employment records has many benefits, including making sure you pay staff correctly and abide by your tax and legal obligations.

 Under the Fair Work Act 2009 you must:

-You're required by the Fair Work Act 2009 to keep and maintain records of the dates and hours your employees work for you and how much they're paid.
+- keep records of the dates and hours your employees work for you, as well as how much they're paid

-The Act also requires you to give employees regular payslips with these details, as a hard copy or in electronic form.
+- give employees regular payslips with these details, in either hard copy or electronic form.

-- start and end date of employment or contract end date
+- employment start and end date or their contract end date

-- start and finish times of overtime hours worked for employees who are entitled to overtime penalty rates or loadings
+- start and finish times of overtime hours worked (if they're entitled to overtime penalty rates or loadings)

-- leave accruals – such as annual leave and personal leave
+- relevant leave accruals such as annual leave and personal leave

 - superannuation fund and contribution details.